 So when other people ask me about ways to make money online or from home, blogging is one of my first recommendations.
 If you’re on this page, chances are you are at least considering start a blog of your own.
 On this page I’ll show you how simple it is to get your own blog set up.

 Why You Need Web Hosting for Your Blog

 While there are platforms out there like Blogger and WordPress.com that will allow you to start your own blog for free, there are some very significant drawbacks to going the free route:

 The good news is… a domain name and web hosting really doesn’t cost very much.
-The cost of a domain name registration is about $15 per year, and I’ll show you how to get web hosting for just $3.95 per month.
+The cost of a domain name registration is about $15 per year, and I’ll show you how to get web hosting for just a few dollars per month.

 When you have your own domain and web hosting you own your website.
 It will look much more professional, and you can monetize the site/blog any way you want.
 And if for some reason you don’t like the web host you’re using, you can always move the site to a new host.

 How to Start Your Blog

 Ok, so now that we’ve looked (very quickly) at why you need your own domain name and web hosting, you may be feeling a bit intimidated.
 Don’t worry, getting your own blog set up is very easy and I’ll walk through the process.

 There are countless hosting companies out there to choose from, but not all of them are equal.
 For new bloggers, I recommend the hosting services from Bluehost.
 Bluehost’s prices are great (which is ideal for new bloggers who are just getting started), their customer service is very good, and the reliability and uptime is better than what you will get from most low-priced web hosts.